List of X-Men: The Animated Series and X-Men '97 characters: Weapon X

 The Weapon X program was responsible for Wolverine's adamantium skeleton and fabricated memories.
-The program was directed by the Professor and Dr. Cornelius.
+The program was directed by the Professor and Abraham Cornelius.
 Weapon X captured the four members of Team X (Logan, Victor Creed, Maverick, and Silver Fox) to brainwash them to become an elite team of mind-controlled assassins.
 However, Wolverine escaped and his rampage through the Weapon X headquarters allowed Creed, Maverick, and Silver Fox to escape.
+In the X-Men '97 episode "Weapon X, Lies, and DVDs", when Weapon X found a Brood specimen preserved by the arctic cold, they began experiment with it in order to more effectively wipe the minds of their test subjects.
+The Brood eventually got out and killed or infected everyone in the facility.